jenbuzz/activatoradmin/README.md

 - mysql 2.12.0 (https://github.com/mysqljs/mysql)
 - ini 1.3.4 (https://github.com/npm/ini)

+##Requirements
+- PHP 7
+- MySQL or MongoDB

 ##Usage

 Login using these fixed credentials: Username = admin & Password = admin.
 The credentials are set in config/config.ini.
 To change to password you need to first generate a new one using PHP's password_hash() function.
 Example: "password_hash('activatoradmin_' . 'your_new_password_goes_here', PASSWORD_DEFAULT)".